KristoferN/docs/source/includes/_properties.md

 default      | empty string | The default value that should be used when value is empty. description  | empty string | Disable the property, won’t show in WordPress admin disabled     | false        | The introduction text that will appear below the title text of the property.
 You could write your help text here.
-With `\n` you can create new lines in the description lang         | false        | When using this key you can specify which language will show the property overwrite    | false        | When property is used on post page you can overwrite post object properties with property value when `overwrite` is true. raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other properties
+With `\n` you can create new lines in the description display      | true         | When using this key you can hide the property being displayed, it will have the class `papi-hide`.
+Flexible and repeater will hide the property when value is false and not the row. lang         | false        | When using this key you can specify which language will show the property overwrite    | false        | When property is used on post page you can overwrite post object properties with property value when `overwrite` is true. raw          | false        | This will render the property without a table, good to use when creating a custom property that uses other properties